Tucker Barnhart Player Props: Cubs vs. Nationals

 Tucker Barnhart At The Plate

-- Barnhart has picked up a hit in six games this year (46.2%), including one multi-hit game.
+- In six of 15 games this year, Barnhart has picked up at least one hit, including one game with multiple hits.

-- He has not hit a long ball in his 13 games this season.
+- In 15 games played this year, he has not gone deep.

-- Barnhart has driven in a run twice this year, but just one in each of those games.
+- Barnhart has picked up an RBI twice this year, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.